gianarb/gianarb.github.com/_posts/2018-03-21-golang-forwarding-proxy.markdown

 date:   2018-03-21 09:38:27
 img: /img/gopher.png
 categories: [post]
-tags: [golang, network, go, proxy, forwarding, privoxy, docker]
+tags: [golang, network, go, proxy, forwarding, privoxy, docker, kubernetes]
 summary: "Cloud, Docker, Kubernetes make your environment extremely dynamic, it has a lot of advantages but it adds another layer of complexity.
 This article is about forward proxy and golang.
 How to configure your http Client to use an